Godlykser/Kodem-exercise/README.md

 How to use:
 - change directory to kodem-exercise
-- run the command 'kubectl apply -f ./kubernetes/Jobs/get_info.yaml -o json'
+- run the command 'kubectl apply -f ./kubernetes/Jobs/get_info.yaml'
 - after job completes, run the command 'kubectl logs job/get-info' to print out the result or the command 'kubectl logs job/get-info > info.json' to print it to json file.